ErikMeinders/knx_platformio/ai/context.md

 ## TODO

-- [ ] Transition from blocking webserver and websocket to non-blocking webserver and websocket
+- [ ] Make the examples compile, build and run again.